apache/polygene-java/README.txt

 Dependencies not included
 -------------------------
+The source distributions contains Qi4j sources only to keep the download size small.
+The Gradle build automatically downloads needed dependencies.
+If you need to go offline type `./gradlew gooffline` to ensure all needed dependencies are cached by Gradle.

 The binary distributions contains Qi4j artifacts only to keep the download size small.
 Each Qi4j artifact comes with a file prefixed ..-runtime-deps.txt that contains the list of its dependencies.
 Moreover, at the SDK root you'll